TUA holds public hearing and conducts special meeting

-EAST TAWAS - On April 27, the Tawas Utility Authority (TUA) met for a public hearing to receive feedback from the community on the board’s intent to submit an application to the department of Environment, Great Lakes and Energy (EGLE) to receive funding from the Clean Water State Revolving Fund (SRF) loan.
+EAST TAWAS – On April 27, the Tawas Utilities Authority (TUA) Board met for a public hearing to receive feedback from the community on the board’s intent to submit an application to the Michigan Department of Environment, Great Lakes and Energy (EGLE) to receive funding from the Clean Water State Revolving Fund (SRF) loan.

-The SRF loan is a low interest loan financing program that assists qualified local municipalities with the construction of needed water pollution control facilities.
-If received, the loan would allow the TUA to implement various improvements and updates to the facility.
+The SRF loan is a low-interest loan financing program that assists qualified municipalities with the construction of needed water pollution control facilities.
+If received, the loan would allow the TUA to implement various improvements and updates to the wastewater treatment facility.

 Although some items are subject to removal or replacement based on the facility’s needs moving forward, the scope of the project is as follows:

 The board opened the public hearing; however, no comments were made.
-“Sounds like a normal public hearing, there’s no comments,” Dave Leslie said.
+“Sounds like a normal public hearing, there’s no comments,” TUA Board Member Dave Leslie said.

 Subsequently, the board closed the public hearing and initiated a special meeting in order to vote on the submission of the SRF application.
 After some brief discussion, Leslie asked members of the board for feedback.
-Tawas City representatives Mike Russo and Dave Lisinski affirmed that they had no questions about the project plans and documents.
+Tawas City’s TUA representatives, Mike Russo and Dave Lesinski, affirmed that they had no questions about the project plans and documents.

 East Tawas City Manager Brent Barringer raised two administrative concerns regarding the wording and date of the plan’s amendment, as well as asking for clarification on Residential Equivalent Unit costs moving forward.